Evidence-aware

 ▶ View Research Sources (12 Sources)

 These 12 source names are selected from 24 display-ready sources, with a raw audit trail of 168 imported records.
-Additional reviewed material included peer-reviewed clinical papers, evidence reviews; duplicate, low-relevance and non-clinical records were removed before display.
+Additional reviewed material included peer-reviewed clinical papers; duplicate, low-relevance and non-clinical records were removed before display.